Welcome to reallymoving’s second guide to saving.

 Whether it’s consultancy, delivery driving, selling your crafts, tutoring, dog walking, creating websites or anything else – price yourself appropriately and put the word out there.

 It’s never been easier to unload your unwanted items onto someone else, and to make some cash in the process.
-From Ebay and car boot sales to Gumtree to Facebook Market Place, all you need are a few decent photos and a realistic price.
+From Ebay and car boot sales to Gumtree and Facebook Market Place, all you need are a few decent photos and a realistic price.

 You’ll make space, gain some cash and you can feel good knowing that your removals costs when you finally move into that new home will be cheaper – there’ll be less to move!